Hariettemaina/BLOG-APP/README.md

 > * pipenv install flask-uploads

-## Known Bugs

-> It does not have bugs.But if any problems should occur, email me at devsarahmarion@gmail.com

 ## Support and Contact Details

-> You can reach out to me at devsarahmarion@gmail.com for Reviews, Advice, Collaborations and Comments
+> You can reach out to me at hariettemaina@gmail.com for Reviews, Advice, Collaborations and Comments

 ## Licence